jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

 That's a whole **164KBs, more than double what I expected it to be!**

-Since this was happening just for the Blog pages, my intuition told me that the issue was the Markdown parser being included on the client side bundle.
+Since this was happening just for the Blog pages, my intuition told me that the issue was related to the Markdown parser.

 It's better to have more information and certainty before jumping into doing a few fixes in the dark, so I decided to start by inspecting the webpack bundle.